szermatt/visual-replace/docs/source/usage.rst

 Limitations
 -----------

-Visual Replace avoids executing replacement in the whole buffer during preview; it just executes them in the parts of the buffer that are currently visible.
+* Visual Replace avoids executing replacement in the whole buffer during preview; it just executes them in the parts of the buffer that are currently visible.
 This means that the preview can show incorrect replacement in some cases, such as when replacement uses `\\#` directly or within a `\\,` In such cases, the preview can be wrong but execution will be correct.

   Replacements that call stateful functions in `\\,` such as a function that increment an internal counter, will be executed too many times during preview, with unpredictable results.

   In all other cases, the preview should match what is eventually executed.
 If that's not the case, please :ref:`report an issue
   <reporting>`.

+* If you use :code:`visual-replace-apply-one` to replace single matches, :code:`\\#` in the replacement is always 1, because single matches are applied separately.